-What Do Tax Examiner, Collector, or Revenue Agent Do?
+What You Need to Know About Tax Examiner, Collector, or Revenue Agent

 Featured schools near , edit

-Tax Examiners, Collectors, and Revenue Agents state the following job skills are important in their day-to-day work.
+These are the skills Tax Examiners, Collectors, and Revenue Agents say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.